AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 # GenStudio [!DNL References]

 GenStudio References consist of **Brands**, **Products**, and **Personas**.
-These References can be uploaded or manually added to GenStudio to create a References library, which serves as a comprehensive representation of a brand's identity.
-This user-defined References library ensures that any AI-generated content in GenStudio is customized to align with the specific brand identity, enabling effective personalization of content.
+These References can be uploaded or manually added to GenStudio to create a References library of guides, which serves as a comprehensive representation of a brand's identity.
+This user-defined References ensure that any AI-generated content in GenStudio is customized to align with the specific brand identity, enabling effective personalization of content.

 To create compelling marketing content using GenStudio, start by building a comprehensive brand profile in References by adding [Brands](/help/user-guide/references/brands.md), [Products](/help/user-guide/references/products.md), and [Personas](/help/user-guide/references/personas.md).